 Third, Chinese courts base their rulings almost exclusively on documentary evidence, not testimony.
 So as we said about arbitration in China, you should be prepared to win or lose your case based on the documents.

 Interviewing in China When Chinese Courts Discount?

 Why do the Chinese courts operate this way?
 They dislike talking?
 Actually no. They know that in China all people are trained politicians.
 Tbey can make up highly believable stories very quickly.

-When I first started interviewing in China in the 90″s, people would come with documented proof of their graduation from college and certain programs.
+When I first started interviewing in China in the 90″s, people would come with documented proof of their graduation from college and certain certifications.
 No one expected anyone to believe their claims that they were 6 sigma certified or graduated from Qing Hua University.
 Gradually, Chinese managers learned that Westerners could not read these documents.
 Further, they did not seem to care about them.
 Also, they felt very free with their work experience as it carried no documentation.